-Largest Contentful Paint (LCP) measures how long it takes for the largest above the fold element to load on a page.
-By tracking the biggest element, this metric focuses on the culmination of the loading experience.
+Largest Contentful Paint measures how long it takes for the largest above the fold element to load on a page.

 Reducing your website’s LCP helps users see the essential content on your website faster.

-To improve a page’s LCP time, this is the element that has to load faster.
+To improve a page’s LCP time, you have to optimize that element’s load time.

 Five optimization categories help fix LCP problems on most websites: